Girikshit/minesweeperJSwing/README.md

 # minesweeperJSwing
-An attempt at recreating a classic game with Java Swing.
+An attempt at recreating the minesweeper game with Java Swing.